pritesh-shrivastava/pritesh-shrivastava.github.io/README.md

 - Image processing (ala CS50 assignment) in R / Julia
 - Summary of Google Analytics data for 2020 in R
 - What I learnt from blogging
+- Matrix operation via recursion on Jupyter in Scheme

 #### Promotion